-- (1) A person who owns, controls or operates a food and drink facility in Victoria may operate that facility during the restricted activity period only to the extent permitted by these directions.
+(1) A person who owns, controls or operates a food and drink facility outside the Restricted Area may operate that facility during the restricted activity period only to the extent permitted by these directions.

 - (2) A food and drink facility means any of the following, whether operated on a for profit or not-for-profit basis:

 - (a) a cafe;

 - (b) a restaurant;

 - (c) a fast-food store;

-- (d) a cafeteria:
+- (d) a cafeteria;

 - (e) a canteen;

 - (f) a licensed premises.